-3.4.3.
+4.4.3.
 Viewing the Signal Name

-T Gx Signal Name The Name of the signal is displayed here.
-Name If there are no signals available, "No test signals found" will be displayed.
+TGx Signal Name Name The Name of the signal is displayed here.

+If there are no signals available, "No test signals found" will be displayed.
 This can happen if the user test signal selection criterion is too stringent and does not match any signals in the test signal file.
-Alternatively, the test signal file on the Flash card could be an old version or could be missing.
+Alternatively, the test signal file on the Flash card could be missing or an old version.